HIS 135

 Before You Start Your Work in the Course, You Must:

-• You must withdraw before the Last Refund Date (Spring 2008: 1 February first session; 22 February second session; Summer 2008: 4 June first session, 18 June second session) to receive a refund.
+• You must withdraw before the Last Refund Date to receive a refund.

-• Note that your enrollment in this course is subject to the general ELI rules and regulations.
-Please be sure to review these procedural matters before beginning your course work.
-For an Incomplete grade in the course, a student must earn 500 points, pass the midterm exam and explain the extenuating circumstances (with relevant documentation) leading to the incomplete request.
+• Please note that your enrollment in this course is subject to the general ELI rules and regulations.
+Please be sure to review these procedural matters now.
+For an Incomplete grade in the course, a student must earn 500 points, pass the midterm exam and explain the extenuating circumstances for the incomplete request.

 • Take appropriate action now if you will need proctored examinations.

-• Contact a counselor for disability services if you have a documented disability needing academic adjustments or accommodations.
-Contact information can be found online at www.nvcc.edu/depts/disability/.
+• Any student with a documented disability needing academic adjustments or accommodations is encouraged to contact a counselor for disability services.
+Contact information can be found online on the college web page.
 For additional information, please contact an ELI counselor at elicounselors@nvcc.edu or 703.323.2425.
 All information is kept confidential.

-• Review the information on Using Blackboard for instructions on how to access the online assignment discussions and your gradebook.
+• Please review the information on Using Blackboard for instructions on how to submit assignments, access the online discussions and view your gradebook.

-• Remember that you must pass the final exam with a grade of "C" (140/200) or better to earn a passing grade in this course.
+• Finally, please remember that you must pass the final exam with a grade of "C" (140/200) or better to earn a passing grade of "C" or better in this course.

 Blue Separator Bar